tukangcode/LinguaGacha-TL-Indo/README_EN.md

   - NEW - Added support for Markdown (.md) files
   - OPT - Optimized Ren'Py compatibility
   - FIX - Attempted to fix the occasional parallel processing issue when using the default English prompt

-- 20250304 v0.9.3
-  - OPT - Punctuation fixes, logical tweaks
-    - Now trying as much as possible to restore the punctuation habits of the translated language
-  - OPT - Force simplified Chinese output when traditional Chinese output is not enabled

-- 20250304 v0.9.2
-  - OPT - Keep as much of the original style as possible for EPUB
-  - Minor fix and update

-- 20250302 v0.9.1
-  - OPT - Significantly cut down on the number of rounds and time needed for translation

-- 20250302 v0.9.0
- - Internationalization Language Special
-   - Added support for `German`, `French`, `Spanish`, `Italian`, `Portuguese`, `Thai`, `Indonesian` and `Vietnamese`
-- Welcome to provide feedback on the translation quality and usage experience of these newly added languages
- - OPT - Support for list tags and EPUB3 table of contents.
- - OPT - Dynamically constructed translation commands currently only take effect for certain text types

 ## FAQ 📥
 - Relationship between [LinguaGacha](https://github.com/neavo/LinguaGacha) and [AiNiee](https://github.com/NEKOparapa/AiNiee)